Before downgrading from MySQL 5.5, review the information in this section. Some items may require action before downgrading.

 InnoDB.
 In MySQL 5.5.14, the length limit for index prefix keys is increased from 767 bytes to 3072 bytes, for

 ROW_FORMAT=COMPRESSED.
-See Limits on InnoDB Tables for details.
+See InnoDB Limits for details.
 If you downgrade from one of these releases or higher, to an earlier release with a lower length limit, the index prefix keys could be truncated at 767 bytes or the downgrade could fail.
 This issue could only occur if the configuration option

 innodb_large_prefixwas enabled on the server being downgraded.